Cumbria: Road

 Several bus companies run services in Cumbria serving the main towns and villages in the county, with some services running to neighbouring areas such as Lancaster.
 Stagecoach Cumbria & North Lancashire is the largest; it has depots in Barrow-in-Furness, Carlisle, Kendal and Workington.
 Stagecoach's flagship X6 route connects Barrow-in-Furness and Kendal in south Cumbria.

 Air

-There are only two airports in the county: Carlisle Lake District and Barrow/Walney Island.
+There are two airports in the county: Carlisle Lake District and Barrow/Walney Island.
 Both airports formerly served scheduled passenger flights and both are proposing expansions and renovations to handle domestic and European flights in the near future.
 The nearest international airports to south Cumbria are Blackpool, Manchester, Liverpool John Lennon and Teesside.
 North Cumbria is closer to Newcastle, Glasgow Prestwick and Glasgow International.

 Ports

-Barrow-in-Furness is one of the country's largest shipbuilding centres, but the Port of Barrow is only minor, operated by Associated British Ports alongside the Port of Silloth in Allerdale.
+Barrow-in-Furness is one of the country's largest shipbuilding centres.
+The Port of Barrow is minor, operated by Associated British Ports alongside the Port of Silloth in Allerdale.
 There are no ferry links from any port or harbour along the Cumbria coast.